Mick George Community Fund

 Mick George Limited through the Landfill Communities Fund

-There are four funding rounds each year.
+There are currently two funding rounds each year.

 The next closing dates are:

 To find out which organisations were previously awarded grants, please click here.
 This link will take you to a map where you can find out more about the projects supported by the Mick George Community Fund.

 The Mick George Community Fund uses an online application process.
 Applications in other formats will not, therefore, be accepted.

 If your group is not able to complete an online application form due to specific communication requirements, please contact GrantScape so that we can help you with alternative arrangements.

 Applications received after a closing date will be automatically submitted to the next funding round, if available.

 Mick George Sports Fund